Flyers fire Vigneault amid skid; Yeo named interim coach | Times Leader

 “Last night was a good example that our game wasn’t good enough and getting embarrassed in your own building, it’s not acceptable,” captain Claude Giroux said before Monday’s game.

-Giroux has played entire his career with the Flyers since his 2007 debut and ranks among the franchise’s career leaders in most offensive categories playing for coaches John Stevens, Peter Laviolette, Craig Berube, Dave Hakstol, Scott Gordon, Vigneault and now Yeo.
+Giroux has played his entire career with the Flyers since his 2007 debut and ranks among the franchise leaders in most offensive categories while playing for coaches John Stevens, Peter Laviolette, Craig Berube, Dave Hakstol, Scott Gordon, Vigneault and now Yeo.

 “Right now, you look at our group and we don’t have an identity,” Giroux said.
 “We get a goal scored on us and we kind of stop playing.
 We need to find our confidence within this group.
 We need to believe that even if a team scores the first goal that we just have to keep playing our game. ”

+Giroux scored twice against Colorado, but the Flyers could tie the club record for consecutive losses Wednesday night at New Jersey.

 It’s up to Yeo, at least in the short term, to figure out how to fix the Flyers.
 Yeo was fired by the St. Louis Blues in November 2018.
 He joined the Blues as an assistant in 2016 after five seasons with Minnesota.
-The Wild made the playoffs in three of Yeo’s four full seasons, and he was fired 55 games into 2015-16.
-Yeo was a member of the first Wilkes-Barre/Scranton Penguins team in 1999.
-His playing career with the AHL Penguins was short lived, however, as he suffered a career-ending knee injury just 19 games into his time in Wilkes-Barre.
+The Wild made the playoffs in three of Yeo’s four full seasons, but he was fired 55 games into 2015-16.

-He would stay with the Penuins as an assistant coach, eventually moving to the same position in Pittsburgh when Michel Therrien went from head coach in Wilkes-Barre/Scranton to head coach in Pittsburgh.

 “This is an opportunity for me to prove that I’ve grown,” Yeo said.